The Trip (1967 film): Production

-Roger Corman wildly edited some scenes for The Trip, particularly the exterior night scenes on the Sunset Strip, to simulate the LSD user's racing mind.
-The Trip features photographic effects, body paint on seminude actresses to lend atmosphere, and colorful patterned lighting, during sex scenes and in a club, which imitates LSD-induced hallucinations.
-Finally, Corman included inscrutable fantasy sequences including one where Fonda is faced with revolving pictures of Che Guevara, Sophia Loren and Khalil Gibran in a wildly lit room.
-For no apparent reason, a little person riding a merry-go-round in the background blurts "Bay of Pigs!!"
-The story plays over a musical backdrop of improvisational jazz, blues rock by the band The Electric Flag, and an exotic musical score with an organ and horn-drenched theme.
+The film was first announced as early as July 12, 1966, in the Los Angeles Times with Daniel Haller considered to direct, although Corman soon took over the project.
+Peter Fonda's agents had warned him against taking the lead role, as he already had a bad public reputation with drugs including a recent arrest for marijuana; Fonda was adamant, however, and even performed for a reduced salary.
+Nancy Sinatra, who had starred with Fonda in The Wild Angels, was also briefly considered for a role.

-Corman did research by taking LSD himself.
+Corman did research by taking LSD himself while scouting locations at Big Sur, noting it was under "strict medical supervision" with a stenographer to record what happened, and stated that the film would not be unsympathetic to the drug.
 Charles B. Griffith wrote the first two drafts of the script; the first one was about the social issues of the sixties; the second one was an opera.
 Corman then hired Jack Nicholson to write the eventual screenplay.
 Corman encouraged Nicholson's experimental writing style and gives between 80 and 90% credit to Nicholson for the shooting script in the director's commentary.
 Corman slightly modified the story to stay within budget.

-On using Nicholson as a screenwriter Corman said, "I hired him because I knew he was a very good writer.
+On using Nicholson as a screenwriter, Corman said, "I hired him because I knew he was a very good writer.
 He had written several scripts before.
 His career wasn’t really doing that much at that time.
 I knew he had experience with LSD, so I hired him as a writer.
 I was thinking of possibly using Jack for the role that Bruce Dern played.
 But I wanted to repeat some of the casting, particularly Peter Fonda and Bruce Dern from The Wild Angels, so I went with Bruce for that reason."
+AIP executive Samuel Z. Arkoff recalled "The first draft of Jack's script turned out to be immense--about three inches thick.
+He had crammed nearly every social and political concern of the sixties into it.
+He also had included so many special effects that it would have challenged the creative talents and the budgets of George Lucas.
+According to Fonda biographer Peter Collier, upon reading this initial draft, the actor allegedly cried and proclaimed it would be the greatest American film ever made.